 Round Rock general dentist Dr. Williams may perform your root canal by drilling a small access hole in your tooth through which tiny files can be inserted to scrape infection and debris out of your pulp chamber.
 Throughout this process a medical fluid will be intermittently flushed through the cavity to wash out loose particles.
 Once the tooth has been cleaned, the access hole will be sealed and a dental crown will be placed over the tooth to prevent additional problems.

 While many people envision root canals to be a terribly painful procedure, the truth is they are essentially no more uncomfortable than a typical dental filling.
-In fact, by the time a root canal in Austin becomes necessary the nerve of the tooth is already dead and, through this procedure, the pain associated with a tooth infection is eliminated, allowing it to both increase general comfort and prevent the loss of your tooth.
+In fact, by the time a root canal in Cedar Park becomes necessary the nerve of the tooth is already dead and, through this procedure, the pain associated with a tooth infection is eliminated, allowing it to both increase general comfort and prevent the loss of your tooth.

 If you are suffering from any of the symptoms of an infected tooth, please contact Cedar Park Premier Dentistry today to schedule an examination with Dr. Williams.
-We provide Austin root canal services to men and women living in and around the Austin, Round Rock, Cedar Park, and Pflugerville areas of Texas.
+We provide root canal services to men and women living in and around the Austin, Round Rock, Cedar Park, and Pflugerville areas of Texas.